What Is A Legal Separation?

 A legal separation is not a necessary step in obtaining a divorce.
-However, if the decision to divorce is made down the road a judge may decide that since you were satisfied with your legal separation agreement, the same arrangement should carry over to the divorce settlement agreement.
-It is for this reason you will want to consult with an experienced San Diego family law attorney.
+However, if the decision to divorce is made down the road a judge may decide that since you were satisfied with your separation agreement, the same arrangement should carry over to the divorce settlement agreement.

 Here are some typical reasons we see people looking for a legal separation: